MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.SQLDatabase/v1.6.1/New-AzureSqlDatabase.md

 ```

 This example creates a database named Database1, in the specified ssSDS server named lpqd0zbr8y.
-The cmdlet uses the current azure_2 subscription information to authenticate the request to access the server.
+The cmdlet uses the current Azure subscription information to authenticate the request to access the server.

 ## PARAMETERS